ba-st/Mole/docs/Mole.md

 anEdge withLabelDo: [:function | function value: evaluationContext ] ifUnlabeled: [ Error signal: 'All edges are expected to have a function']
 ```

 ## Traversing

 The traversing algorithm refers to the process of visiting each reachable vertex of a (directed or undirected) graph from a source vertex.
-The two most well known algorithms are `Depth First Search` and `Breadth First Search`.
+The two most well-known algorithms are `Depth-First Search` and `Breadth-First Search`.

 ![BFS vs DFS](dfsbfs.gif)